 Shift exceeding 6 hours: 1-hour break

-Shift of 8 hours: i) Two 30 minutes break, or ii) One 1-hour break
+The shift of 8 hours: i) Two 30-minute breaks, or ii) One 1-hour break

 - Weekly Working Hour: Up to 48 hours per week.